m1griffin/arrayfunc/codegen/docmathtemplate.rst

  arrayfunc.add(x, 235, matherrors=True)

-However, not all math errors can be supressed, only those which would not otherwise cause a fatal error (e.g. division by zero).
+However, not all math errors can be suppressed, only those which would not otherwise cause a fatal error (e.g. division by zero).

 Ignoring errors may be desirable if the side effect (e.g. the result of an